 There are no specific health risks for visitors to Bermuda and medical care is of a high standard.
 Health insurance is recommended, as medical treatment is expensive.
 Food and water are considered safe for consumption.

-If not included in the bill, a 15% tip is generally expected at restaurants and hotels.
-Taxi drivers are usually tipped 10%.
-All Bermuda hotels add a hotel tax of 7.25% to the bill at check-out.
+If not included in the bill, a 15 percent tip is generally expected at restaurants and hotels.
+Taxi drivers are usually tipped 10 percent.
+All Bermuda hotels add a hotel tax of 7.25 percent to the bill at check-out.